-Anthony Hunt has been involved in education for 53 years, having started his teaching career in East Sussex in 1966: six years of teaching followed by three and a half years as a deputy head including four terms as acting head at his second school in Kent; then head teacher at two more schools in Bromley and Hampshire respectively between 1973 and 1987 before being appointed senior primary IT adviser for Hampshire, a post which he held for 16 years.
+Anthony Hunt has been involved in education for 54 years, having started his teaching career in East Sussex in 1966: six years of teaching followed by three and a half years as a deputy head including four terms as acting head at his second school in Kent; then head teacher at two more schools in Bromley and Hampshire respectively between 1973 and 1987 before being appointed senior primary IT adviser for Hampshire, a post which he held for 16 years.
 On retirement, although much in demand as a consultant, he missed the team process so, in May 2004, he joined with Tony Cook and Gale Freshwater to found Gatehouse Partnership Limited, the leading ICT Mark assessment providers in the country.
-The company closed in 2016 after twelve very successful years but Anthony has continued his support for schools, particularly with ICT Mark related visits.
-His web site is www.anthonyhunt.net and his email address is ant.hunt@virgin.net He will be happy to support your school in any senior management IT issues as well as being available for ICT Mark support and assessment.
+The company closed in 2016 after twelve very successful years but Anthony has continued his support for schools, particularly with Naace Mark related visits.
+His web site is www.anthonyhunt.net and his email address is anthonyhunt.net anthonyhunt.net like is anthonyhunt.net and his email address is anthonyhunt.net anthonyhunt.net like is anthonyhunt.net anthonyhunt.net anthonyhunt.net li